Lioness (American TV series)

-Lioness, also marketed as Special Ops: Lioness, (Note: The series was originally announced as Lioness and that was the title used in the first season's title card.
-The "Special Ops" prefix was added for marketing purposes shortly before the release of season 1, but was dropped as part of the season 2 renewal.) is an American spy thriller television series created by Taylor Sheridan that premiered on July 23, 2023, on Paramount+.
+Lioness, also marketed as Special Ops: Lioness, (Note: The series was originally announced as Lioness, which used in the first season's title card.
+The "Special Ops" prefix was added for marketing purposes shortly before season 1's release, but was dropped as part of the season 2 renewal.) is an American spy thriller television series created by Taylor Sheridan that premiered on July 23, 2023, on Paramount+.
 The second season premiered on October 27, 2024.
-The series was renewed for a third season in August 2025.
+In October 2025, the series was renewed for a third season, which premiered on August 2, 2026.

 Premise

-A spy thriller that follows the leader of a CIA team that enlists female operatives, who are known as Lionesses, to go undercover in the War on Terror.
+A spy thriller that follows the leader of a CIA team that enlists female operatives, who are known as Lionesses, to go undercover in the war on terror.